raiden-network/raidex/README.md

 - WETH Contract Address: `0xd0A1E359811322d97991E03f863a0C30C2cF029C`
 - RTT Contract Address: `0x92276aD441CA1F3d8942d614a6c3c87592dd30bb`

-If you do want to use other trading pairs (not recommended yet) change the addresses in `*RAIDEX_DIR*/raidex/constants.py`

-* Fees to the commitment service are paid in Raiden Testnet Token (RTT) which can be minted.
+Fees to the commitment service are paid in Raiden Testnet Token (RTT) which can be minted.
 You can adapt the [following utility](https://github.com/raiden-network/raiden-contracts/blob/master/raiden_contracts/utils/mint_tokens.py) to mint RTTs.

 ### Installation